Robertfnicholson/School_District_Analysis/README.md

 uphold state-testing standards and turned to Maria for help.
 Maria asked me to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once I replaced the math and reading scores, Maria requested that I repeat the school district analysis that I did earlier and describe how these changes affected the overall analysis.</p>
+Once I replaced the math and reading scores, Maria requested that I repeat the school district analysis that I did earlier and describe how these changes affected the overall analysis.
+My code can be found in the "PyCitySchools_Challenge.ipynb" file.</p>

 ## Challenges
 Throughout working on Maria’s series of data exercises and the challenge, I found the code did